The Hoya plant is one of the most popular indoor plants that are pretty extravagant, making you want to go through its propagation.

 Here are the steps to propagate your Hoya from leaves.

-Step 2: Dip the Cutting into rooting hormone (This is not a mandatory step, but it helps to increase the chances of survival of the Hoya).
+- Dip the cutting into rooting hormone (This is not a mandatory step, but it helps to increase the chances of survival of the Hoya).

-Step 4: Place as least five to six leaves in the soil, slightly covering the tips to allow roots to grow.
+- Place five to six leaves in the soil, slightly covering the tips to allow roots to grow.

-Step 5: Allow enough space between the leaves in the container for the rots to spread out as they occur.
+- Allow enough space between the leaves in the container for the roots to spread out as they occur.